Advice for First-Year Ph.D. Students in Economics at Cornell

 - Learn the material in your classes.
 This is the best thing you can do.
 Don't just study hard leading up to prelims and finals – master and internalize material as much as possible (mainly by independently solving problems), because it is hard to review a whole year's material in the two weeks between May finals and the Qs.

-- You can pick up a package containing the last 10 years of Q exams from the graduate secretary sometime later on in the fall.
+- You can ask the Graduate Field Assistant to share with you a Box folder containing the past 10 years of Q exams sometime later on in the fall.
 One technique is to use Q problems relevant to the exams in your classes as exam-prep materials.
 Since 10 years of Qs means about 120 micro problems and 80 macro problems (though not all relevant), it can be useful to start early, though don't panic and start too early.
 Another technique is to use your breaks as time for Q prep (eg. a couple weeks in January, spring break, etc.).
 Another is to set aside a little time each week in second semester to study for Qs.

 - Don't worry about what other people are doing.
 How you chose to study for the Qs is a personal choice, and everybody has their own study habits that work for them.
 There is no right or wrong way to study (except, of course, not studying).
 It is important to decide what will work for you, even if it is different from what your classmates are doing.